+Hippocampus -

-- Hippocampus memory storage
+Memory storage

-- Smaller in people with hx of depression and has fewer serotonin receptors
+- Smaller in people with hx of depression most frequently reported neuroimaging finding

+- Have fewer serotonin receptors

-- Theory
+- WHY?

-- Excess production of cortisol and this can shrink hippocampus
+- Theory of excess production of cortisol which can shrink hippocampus or

-- Born with smaller
+- Born with smaller hippocampus

-Life Events (Hastings, Hatton, Taylor & Maddison)
+Life Events (Hastings, Hatton, Taylor & Maddison 2004)

-- Study of community 1100 dwelling adults with I/DD. - Report from caregivers/parents who knew them well - Assessed using the PAS-ADD Checklist - Life events that occurred 12 months prior to data collections
+- Study of community 1100 community dwelling adults with I/DD. - Report from caregivers/parents who knew them well - Assessed using the PAS-ADD Checklist (Psychiatric Assessment Schedule for Adults with a Developmental Disability) - Life events that occurred 12 months prior to data collections